-I. Contingent Purchase Price in Acquisitions of Target Assets and Acquisitions of Target Stock Without Section 338(h)(10) Elections
+I. Contingent Purchase Price in Acquisitions of Target Assets or Stock

-A. Treatment of Seller - Choice Between Installment Method and Election Out.
+A. Treatment of Seller - Choice Between Installment Method and Election Out

-The Seller of assets or Target stock in a taxable acquisition with contingent purchase price reports gain (but not loss) on the installment method, unless Seller elects out.
-The installment method does not apply to a contingent payment obligation, if the obligation represents a retained interest in the property, an interest in a joint venture or partnership or equity in a corporation.
-Reg. § 15a.453-1(c)(1); Federal Bulk Carriers, Inc. v.
-Commissioner, 66 T.C.
-283 (1976) (no joint venture when Seller indemnified Acquiror for earnings shortfall).
-For a summary of the advantages and disadvantages of the installment method, see part I.C.6., below.
+The Seller of assets or Target stock in a taxable acquisition with contingent purchase price reports gain (but not loss) on the installment method unless Seller elects out.
+For a summary of the advantages and disadvantages of the installment method, see part I.B.6., below.

-B. Treatment of Seller - Election Out of Installment Method
+B. Treatment of Seller - Installment Method